RisabhKedai/DS_Algo_Leetcode/NOTES/JavaScript.md

   - Functions with limited side effects - any changes, or mutations, to the state of the program outside the function are carefully controlled

 - filter is used to filter values from an array, map is a perfect function used to map the values to a certain value.
 SLice(beg, end) is used to slice the array and return a array in between.
+ The callback function accepts 4 arguments : item, index, array itself.
+-  intitialValue is A value to which accumulator is initialized the first time the callback is called.
+If initialValue is specified, callbackFn starts executing with the first value in the array as currentValue.
+If initialValue is not specified, accumulator is initialized to the first value in the array, and callbackFn starts executing with the second value in the array as currentValue.
+In this case, if the array is empty (so that there's no first value to return as accumulator), an error is thrown.